skynetlab1/Az/README.md

 just  build the image like:
 docker build -t your-image-name --build-arg TFC_AGENT_TOKEN=your_token --build-arg TFC_AGENT_NAME=your_name .

+Summary of Dockerfile
+This Dockerfile defines a multi-stage build process for a container that can be used to execute Terraform Cloud workflows and interact with Azure resources.
+Key Stages
+ * Define Build-Time Variables:
+   * ARG instruction sets variables for the build process.
+ * Define Runtime Environment Variables:
+   * ENV instruction sets variables for the running container.
+ * Base Image:
+   * Uses hashicorp/tfci:latest as the base image.
+ * Set Environment Variables:
+   * Sets environment variables specific to Terraform Cloud and Azure.
+ * Install Azure CLI and PowerShell:
+   * Installs tools to interact with Azure resources.
+ * Azure Login:
+   * Logs in to Azure using a service principal.
+ * Container Entrypoint:
+   * Defines the default command to execute when the container starts.
+Additional Considerations
+ * The script includes sections for Ansible and VSTS agent dependencies (commented out).
+ * Replace your_value placeholders with actual values.

 Absolutely!
 The provided response effectively combines the explanations from Response A and Response B, creating a concise and informative guide on the Dockerfile, Az.ps1 script, and PowerShellGet module.
 Here's a breakdown of the key takeaways:

 Dockerfile:
  * Defines a multi-stage build process for a container that interacts with Terraform Cloud and Azure resources.
  * Installs necessary tools like Azure CLI and PowerShell.